 To deliver information and technology services to enable NOAA’s mission.

 The NOAA Office of the Chief Information Officer and High Performance Computing and Communications (OCIO/HPCC) is responsible for all NOAA information and information technology (IT) resources.
 NOAA has a $1.3B annual IT Portfolio Investment budget, larger than all but four other non-defense bureaus.

 The OCIO provides mission-essential enterprise-wide IT services such as email, calendar, web hosting, administrative computing, networking, security monitoring, and security incident response.
 Through the NOAA HPCC program, the office ensures cost-effective, enterprise-wide supercomputing support to NOAA’s research and forecasting missions.

-CIO Zach Goldstein, and Acting Deputy David Michaud, and the entire NOAA OCIO leadership and team are committed under a Shared Services Model to 1) Reduce Costs, 2) Improve Services, and 3) Protect the Mission.
+CIO Zach Goldstein and the entire NOAA OCIO leadership and team are committed under a Shared Services Model to 1) Reduce Costs, 2) Improve Services, and 3) Protect the Mission.
 The Enterprise Shared Service Model will propel NOAA Science, Service and StewardShip missions through user-centric solutions.
 The CIO directs the improvement of NOAA-wide IT system operations and service delivery, and promotes the effective use of IT to advance the accomplishment of NOAA’s mission.

 - The NOAA Security Operations Center in West Virginia now monitors over 12,000 devices.